 It’s important to continue practicing social distancing and proper hygiene even while enjoying the outdoors.
 Consider possible effects on vulnerable individuals as well as our healthcare system.

-1. Pay close attention to how you are feeling.
-If you're feeling at all unwell, stay home.
+1. If you're feeling at all unwell, stay home.

 2. Recreate alone, or only with people in your household.